 Instagram is one of the most popular social media platforms for wedding photography business owners.
 Using Instagram to attract new clients and grow your wedding photography business is a smart strategy, but where do you turn to attract viewers to your Instagram page?
-Hashtags are the #1 way to drive traffic to your Instagram account, and then from there over to your website and blog.
+Hashtags are the #1 way to drive traffic to your Instagram account, and we’ve done the research on the top wedding hashtags on Instagram.

 Hashtags on social media are not a new concept.
 Other social media platforms allow you to use hashtags, as well.
 On Instagram, though, hashtags are one of the top ways to skyrocket your reach to find and book potential clients.
 Using hashtags properly allows for you to get noticed by couples that are in your target market.
 But how can you find the most relevant hashtags for your account?